The humidity level in your incubator can have a big effect on the success of your hatch.

 Day 19 is when you remove the egg turner and set the eggs directly on the mesh floor of the incubator.
 I’ve gotten good results when I increase the humidity to around 55-65% for those last few days of incubation.

 - 45% relative humidity for days 1-18

 - 55-65% relative humidity for days 19 until the eggs hatch

-Every day, write down the date, time, humidity and temperature.
-Write them down several times a day.
+Several times a day, write down the date, time, humidity and temperature.

-Try to keep temperature and humidity as constant as you can.
+Try to keep the temperature and humidity in the incubator as close to constant as you can.

 Keep records of how many eggs hatched.
-How many where fertile?
+How many were fertile?
 How many weren’t?

 Then make a change and incubate again.
 Keep records again.

 Compare your notes and results, and over time, you’ll learn what works best for you.